-Against a backdrop which includes the Truth and Reconciliation Commission recommendations regarding Indigenous law; the legal space opened by the Tsilhqot’in decision; and the ongoing application by Indigenous peoples of their ancestral laws to contemporary environmental challenges, in 2016 we launched the RELAW (Revitalizing Indigenous Law for Land, Air and Water) project.
+Against a backdrop which includes the Truth and Reconciliation Commission recommendations regarding Indigenous law; the legal space opened by the Tsilhqot’in decision; and the ongoing application by Indigenous peoples of their ancestral laws to contemporary environmental challenges, in 2016 we launched the RELAW project (Revitalizing Indigenous Law for Land, Air and Water).

 In recognition of the deep connections of Indigenous peoples to the lands and waters of their territories, and their right and responsibility to manage them according to their respective laws and governance systems, the RELAW project has a particular focus on aspects of Indigenous legal orders related to lands and resources management.
 Learning from traditional narratives and case studies, participants gain skills and knowledge to assist their nations in the process of revitalizing and applying Indigenous laws to contemporary environmental problems and proactive land and resource decision-making.